JeheeChoi/my-drugs-client/README.md

 to remember the names of the meds/when did I get it/refill?/dr's name?/description/etc.
 - Any patients who get prescriptions from a doctor

+## Timetable

+- Day 1 - Setting up repos, READme, consulting with instructor, pseudo code, start working on userSchema
+- Day 2 - Working on user - server.js/model/user routes/curl scripts
+- Day 3 - Working on prescription - server.js/model/prescription routes/curl scripts
+- Day 4 - Finishing up Working on front end

 ### Unsolved Problems

-- I still need to update/organize page layout
-- I need to make each prescription clickable to be selected in order to update(edit)
+- I need to make each prescription clickable on Update Prescription page, so that user can select the prescription he/she wants to update(edit)
+- I would like to make the update prescription form card to be collapsed from the selected prescription to be updated
+- I would like to update client side Create/Delete/Update process more user-friendly especially with the id#
-- I would like to add a visible user profile right by the prescription view page after user signing in
+- I would like to add user profile feature

-## Important Links

-## Important Links
+### Important Links

 - [Project Repo Front End](https://github.com/JeheeChoi/my-drugs-client)
 - [Project Repo Back End](https://github.com/JeheeChoi/my-drugs)
 - [Deployed API](https://salty-woodland-25840.herokuapp.com/prescriptions)
 - [Deployed Client](https://jeheechoi.github.io/my-drugs-client/)

-## Technologies Used
+### Technologies Used

 - JavaScript
 - HTML/CSS